-This is why it is so important to complement your LinkedIn strategy with a specific LinkedIn action plan.
+This is why it is so important to complement your LinkedIn strategy with a content marketing strategy.

 Wrapping up your LinkedIn marketing strategy

-By following the strategy I have laid out in this article, you can create a LinkedIn lead generation plan that will help bring in more leads and sales for your business.
+By following the LinkedIn marketing strategy I have laid out in this article, you can create a lead generation plan that will help bring in more leads and sales for your business.

-Each of the five steps consists of the highest leveraging social selling activities on LinkedIn, producing consistent and reliable results.
+Each of the five steps consists of the highest leveraging activities you can do on LinkedIn, producing consistent and reliable results.
 They are also most important when building relationships – a vital part of a successful business today.

 I would like to leave you with two more pieces of advice.

 Avoid making these two mistakes that can halt your progress:

 Mistake #1: Rushing the process and going right into a sales pitch.